-- old-fashioned oats – I love the texture that oats brings to this buttery strawberry crumble topping!
+- old-fashioned oats - I love the texture that oats brings to this easy dessert!
 I prefer old-fashioned oats, but if you have quick oats that would work too.

 - all-purpose flour - make you're you're measuring your flour correctly.
 I like to use a kitchen scale to measure in grams.

-- salted butter – your butter should be cubed and very cold.
+- salted butter - your butter should be cubed and very cold.
 I like to cut it into cubes and then pop it back in the freezer for 10 minutes to get it cold again.
-You can definitely use unsalted butter if you prefer — just add in 1/4 tsp of salt before mixing up your crumble topping.
+You can definitely use unsalted cold butter if you prefer -- just add in ¼ teaspoon of salt before mixing up your crumble topping.